Faith spaces

 There are rooms around the university available for any students and staff to pray or reflect according to their own beliefs.

-The Remembrance Garden in the sunshine - there are open areas of grass, wildflower borders, and a mix of trees from saplings to mature.
+The Memorial Garden in the sunshine - there are open areas of grass, wildflower borders, and a mix of trees from saplings to mature.

-This is a place where all are welcome to reflect and remember Keele students and staff who have died.
-Trees may be planted here in memorial by arrangement with the chaplains.
+This is a place where all are welcome to reflect and remember Keele alumni, students and staff who have died.
+Trees may be planted here in memorial by arrangement with the chaplains and alumni team.

 To find it, go through both the Clockhouse archways, down the steps and follow the path straight ahead to a gate on your right.